 Dr. Siddhartha Mukherjee is a physician-scientist with a persistent scientific and clinical interest in acute myeloid leukemia, hematopoiesis, novel therapeutic drug development and cancer biology.
 He is a Pulitzer Prize-winning author of The Emperor of All Maladies: A Biography of Cancer.
 He has published articles in Nature, The New England Journal of Medicine, The New York Times, and Cell.
 Dr. Mukherjee’s research lab at Herbert Irving Comprehensive Cancer Center studies the biology of blood development malignant and premalignant diseases such as myelodysplasia and acute myelogenous leukemia (AML).
 His goal is to develop new drugs against diseases.
 He currently serves as an Associate Professor of medicine at Columbia University Medical Center.

-Azra Raza, author of the forthcoming book The First Cell: And the Human Costs of Pursuing Cancer to the Last, oncologist and professor of medicine at Columbia University, and 3QD editor, decided to speak to more than 20 leading cancer investigators and ask each of them the same five questions listed below.
+Azra Raza, author of The First Cell: And the Human Costs of Pursuing Cancer to the Last, oncologist and professor of medicine at Columbia University, and 3QD editor, decided to speak to more than 20 leading cancer investigators and ask each of them the same five questions listed below.
 She videotaped the interviews and over the next months we will be posting them here one at a time each Monday.
 Please keep in mind that Azra and the rest of us at 3QD neither endorse nor oppose any of the answers given by the researchers as part of this project.
 Their views are their own.
 One can browse all previous interviews here.

 1. We were treating acute myeloid leukemia (AML) with 7+3 (7 days of the drug cytosine arabinoside and 3 days of daunomycin) in 1977.
 We are still doing the same in 2019.
 What is the best way forward to change it by 2028?